An apron is just a cape on backwards

 “No parent should ever hear the devastating news that all Angelman parents hear: ‘Your child will have dangerous seizures, your child will never walk, your child will never talk, your child can’t, won’t, etc.,” say the Schlueters in their message.
 “What newly diagnosed parents should hear is: ‘Angleman syndrome can be cured.’”

-With some simple strategies, the Schlueters have incrementally increased the people contributing toward FAST’s FIRE team.
-They have raised more than $300,000.
+With some simple strategies, the Schlueters have incrementally increased the people contributing toward FAST research.
+They have raised nearly $400,000.

 They shared their CAN page on all of their social media pages.